Chart Color Schemes

 Infrastructure

-Yarralumla has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Yarralumla has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 16 projects likely to impact the region.
-Notable projects include Yarralumla Apartments, 2 Schlich Street Public Housing, Canberra Brickworks Precinct, and Forestry Place.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely to impact the area.
+Notable ones include Yarralumla Apartments, 2 Schlich Street Public Housing, Canberra Brickworks Precinct, and Forestry Place.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.